Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 2: GenAI-Driven Market Comparison

 \subsection{Implications for Actuarial Practice}

-The application of advanced Generative AI techniques, particularly Retrieval-Augmented Generation and Structured Outputs, demonstrates the potential of LLMs to streamline the extraction and comparison of complex data across large, unstructured documents.
+The application of advanced generative AI techniques, particularly RAG and Structured Outputs, demonstrates the potential of LLMs to streamline the extraction and comparison of complex data across large, unstructured documents.
 Using annual reports of insurance companies as an example, this approach shows how actuaries can obtain structured, comparable insights with greater efficiency, consistency, and reduced risk of errors.

-The RAG framework proves its value by effectively identifying and extracting relevant sections from large and complex input documents.
-This capability addresses the inherent limitations of LLM context windows, allowing actuaries to access precise, focused information from lengthy and technical reports.

-Structured Outputs play a crucial role in ensuring that extracted insights are consistently formatted, which is essential for their seamless integration into further analysis pipelines.
-By standardizing outputs, this approach reduces variability and supports reliable downstream processing across diverse data sources and reporting standards.
+The RAG framework proves its value by addressing the inherent limitations of LLM context windows, allowing actuaries to access precise, focused information from lengthy and technical reports.
+Structured Outputs further ensure that extracted insights are consistently formatted, which is essential for their seamless integration into downstream analysis pipelines, reducing variability and supporting reliable processing across diverse data sources and reporting standards.

-Actuarial expertise remains indispensable at multiple stages of the process.
-Domain knowledge is essential for refining prompts, validating results, and setting output structures to specific use cases.
-The quality and relevance of AI-generated insights depend on these adjustments, underscoring the need for actuaries to guide and oversee the application of Generative AI in practice.

-The current approach is particularly effective for the selected aspects of annual reports -- solvency capitalization ratios, interest rates, and cyber risk strategies -- which are well-defined and structured.
-However, applying the same methods to less structured or more complex areas often requires iterative refinement, careful oversight, and tailored prompt engineering to achieve similarly robust results.

-When the desired information is not present in a document, it is important to have strategies in place to handle such cases explicitly.
-For example, instructing the LLM to indicate when no appropriate context is found helps prevent misleading outputs and ensures that analysts are aware of data limitations.
+The multi-model benchmarking reveals that retrieval quality -- governed by chunking strategy, embedding model, and prompt design -- matters as much as the choice of generation model; improvements to the retrieval stage often yield larger gains than switching to a more capable LLM, which highlights the importance of investing in document preprocessing and prompt engineering.
+The financial strength ratings aspect, in particular, illustrates the importance of prompt specificity: when multiple related but distinct data items coexist in a document, explicit instructions are needed to ensure the correct items are extracted.
+This underscores the continued need for domain expertise in prompt engineering, and actuarial expertise remains indispensable at multiple stages of the process, including refining prompts, identifying ground-truth reference values, validating results, and adapting output structures to specific use cases.